sazamore/NeuroDesign/README.md

 ### Bio Amp EXG Pill
 A small, versitile device that can measure EMG, ECG, EOG and EEGs.
 It has an [extensive GitHub repository](https://github.com/upsidedownlabs/BioAmp-EXG-Pill), with clear examples and videos in the **Software** folder.
+[Available for purchase here](https://www.tindie.com/products/upsidedownlabs/bioamp-exg-pill-sensor-for-ecg-emg-eog-or-eeg/) - Note a long lead time (~10 days) and potential customs fee, as it ships from India.

 #### Working with this device:
   Arduino devices (Uno or Nano recommended)